nicholaswmin/automap/README.md

 ### Redis JSON

-If your cloud-provider supports [Redis JSON][redis-json], then you probably use that instead.
+If [Redis JSON][redis-json] is available, then you should use that instead.

-Half the issues this module attempts to solve are solved out-the-box by using RedisJSON directly.
+Half the issues this module attempts to solve are solved out-the-box by using Redis JSON directly.

 ### Alternative modules